 Tokyo railway is also a leading example of business diversification and success of R+P model.
 Tokyo Corporation is a conglomerate of around 400 companies with 30 thousand work force.
 Surprisingly only 1/10th of the employees work in railways.
 They have developed real estate, retail outlets, and bus companies and relied very little on the far box revenue.
 Such diversification is badly needed in PR.

 Reforms in China’s Rail Industry

-China is a global leader in innovation and reform in the rail sector.
-Chinese started embracing a market-based economic model inthe 1980s and gradually got away with the planned model of the economy.
-The rail sector was the last remnant of the planned economy model that was disbanded in 2013 and the Ministry of railways was abolished to create an entirely new industrial structure.
-It was felt that expanding rail sector in China and BRI imperatives are too big for the Ministry of Railways to handle hence a new institutional structure was needed.
+China is a global leader in innovation and reform in rail sectors.
+Chinese started embracing market based economic model since 1980s and gradually got away with the planned model of economy.
+Rail sector was the last remnants of planned economy model that was disbanded in 2013 and Ministry of railways was abolished to create an entirely new industrial structure.
+It was felt that that expanding rail sector in China and BRI imperatives are too big for the Ministry of Railways to handle hence a new institutional structure was needed.
 However, before actually disbanding the Ministry, there was considerable capacity building of the sector to facilitate a smooth transition.

 Consequently, in 2013 MOR was split into the National Railway Administration (NRA) and the China Railway Corporation (CRC).

 The NRA is the bureau within the Ministry of Transport (MOT) responsible for the management and administration of the rail sector as a whole, including

 - Formulation and implementation of railway technical standards;

 - Management of railway safety, including the licensing of participants and investigation of railway accidents;

 - Supervision of service quality and public service obligations undertaken by railway enterprises; and